kripthor/BsidesLX2022-HWCTF/README.md

-# -----BEGIN RULES FOR THE HARDWARE CHALLENGE-----
+# ----BEGIN RULES FOR THE HARDWARE CHALLENGE----
 ## READ THESE RULES CAREFULLY.
 FAILURE TO FOLLOW ANY OF THE RULES WILL RESULT IN IMMEDIATE CTF DISQUALIFICATION!

 - Leave all the hardware **EXACTLY** as you found it.
 We will check after each hack attempt.